Authors & Trainers

 Dr. Kent Wilson

-Dr. Kent Wilson is an executive coach with Vistage International and president of Nonprofit Leadership Exchange.
+The late Dr. Kent Wilson was an executive coach with Vistage International and president of Nonprofit Leadership Exchange.
 Previously, he served for 13 years as executive publisher of NavPress in Colorado, where he oversaw the overall operation of the Christian publisher with its three divisions: books, Bibles, and periodicals.
 Previously, he served as a circulation director for the Discipleship Journal and later associate publisher for the magazine group.
-A graduate of Stanford University, Kent holds at M.Div. from Denver Seminary and a Ph.D. from the University of Aberdeen in Scotland.
-He is chairman of the Board of Directors of Magazine Training International and has taught MTI publishing business courses in Russia, Ukraine, Hungary, Slovakia, Bulgaria, Hong Kong, and the United States.
+A graduate of Stanford University, Kent held an M.Div. from Denver Seminary and a Ph.D. from the University of Aberdeen in Scotland.
+He was chairman of the Board of Directors of Magazine Training International and taught MTI publishing business courses in Russia, Ukraine, Hungary, Slovakia, Bulgaria, Hong Kong, and the United States.

 Dave Wilson, former director of operations for NavPress Periodicals in Colorado, has worked in all aspects of circulation development and advertising sales and management.
 His responsibilities at NavPress included managing all phases of the production process from prepress to printing for Discipleship Journal and Pray!magazines, developing directly-related spin-off products, and overseeing business relationships with distributors.
 He was also involved in the Web development and marketing strategy for the NavPress Books and Periodicals divisions.
 Dave holds a B.A. from John Brown University.
 He has taught MTI publishing business courses in Hungary, Ukraine, and Slovakia.
 He is currently working in China with a microenterprise and economic development team.